Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 # Regen Governance Circle Index

 ## Why
-- Articulating values at the individual and collective levels
+- Articulating values and ethics at the individual and collective levels
-- Taking accountability
+- Taking accountability for ourselves and our decisions
+- Making sure we are equipped to deal with the terrain.
+	- Maps, compasses, vehicle.

 ## How
 - Structures and processes